EL-BID/SmartReader/README-EN.md

 8. Check for all the running screen using `screen -ls`.
 9. The server is up and running now.
 To access the application in the server, browse “localhost:8080”.
 For remote access specify the public IP address along with the port.

+### How does it work
+---
+1. Navigate to the tab "Model Definition" and insert a name for the model.
+2. Think about a list of sub-topics and keywords that describe your research question: e.g. "How will technology impact the economy of the future?".
+In this context some examples for sub-topics could be "Technology", "Economics" and their corresponding keywords: "artificial intelligence, machine learning, natural language processing" and "behavioral economics".
+Keep in mind that keywords need to be separated by commas.
+Submit the form.
+3. Navigate to "Model Status" to check the status of the model creation process.
+4. In the "Model Aplication" tab, select from the drop-down list, the model you just created and upload a zipped folder with the files in .txt format that you want to analyze.
+Submit the form.
+5. To download the summaries in json format as well as visualize the results, click on the "Results" tab.

 ### How to Contribute
 ---